R. H. Capener

-R.H.
-Capener was a footballer who played one game as a forward for Burslem Port Vale in 1898.
+R. H. Capener was a footballer who played one game as a forward for Burslem Port Vale in 1898.

 Career

 Capener joined Burslem Port Vale on a trial basis in August 1898.
 His Second Division debut came at inside-right in a 2–0 loss to Leicester Fosse at the Athletic Ground on 12 November.
-This proved to be his only appearance and he was released, most probably at the end of the season.
+This proved to be his only appearance, and he was released, most probably at the end of the season.

+Capener also played for Aston Villa at some point before joining Burslem Port Vale.